rockthejvm/rockthejvm.github.io/_posts/2024-05-23-scala-redis-websockets-part-2.md

 ```
 The first command creates a database called `websocket`, `\c websocket` connects to it, then we create a `users` and `rooms` table each with an `id` of type `UUID` and `name` of type `VARCHAR(255)`, and finally we create the messages table with an `id`, `message` and `time` columns and it also references the `users` and `rooms` table `id`.

-### 4.1 Docker-Compose
-In this section, we'll manage our docker stack using docker-compose.
+Then we need manage our docker stack using docker-compose.
 Let's create a `docker-compose.yaml` file in the root folder of our application and add the following:

 ```yaml
 services: